jessdejong/jessdejong.github.io/_posts/2021-1-24-CS371p-Spring-2021-Jesse-DeJong.md

 # How much C++ do you already know?

-I took Operating Systems with Gheith, and I occasionally solve competitive programming problems in C++.
+I took Operating Systems with Gheith (used C++), and I occasionally solve competitive programming problems in C++.
 I'm not too familiar with the language.

 # How did you feel about the cold calling?